Tal3D/FlxAchievementSystem/README.md

 ====================

 The FlxAchievementSystem is a class built on Flixel that handles global achievements for individual games.
-It utilizes flashs shared object (or FlxSave) to save achievement progress.
+It utilizes flash's shared object (or FlxSave) to save achievement progress.

 ##Quick start